Islandora/documentation/docs/user-documentation/access-control.md

 Both are enabled out of the box in the Islandora Starter Site.
 This will ensure that queries through Drupal never show content that the active user shouldn't see, as well as preventing information about unpublished entities from ever being entered into Solr.

 !!! warning "Solr Admin Client"
     Anyone with access to the Solr Admin Client may see the full contents of the index, regardless of permissions.
-In the Islandora Starter Site, the Solr client at http://127.0.0.1:8983/solr/#/ISLANDORA is open to the world, and all published content (and user information) is accessible.
+If this is not desired, you should restrict access to the Solr endpoint and GUI.
+By default, the Islandora Playbook exposes Solr at `http://localhost:8983/solr/`.
+ISLE-DC on the other hand can expose or not expose individual services, including Solr.
+Since [December 2021](https://github.com/Islandora-Devops/isle-dc/commit/996b46cc2b7aa617f1aa3a2b8089268afbcdf9bf) this has been available as an option in the `.env` file and since that time, Solr (and some other services) are not exposed by default.

 ## Group (contributed module)